ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 - ChatGPT deep resaerch planned a brick fireplace build for me that had inconsistant dimensions.
 - Claude code struggling with a block-model slicing algorithm.
-- Gemini Deep Research planned an arcology for a sci-fi setting that had support legs 500m apart each with a diameter of 3km.
+- Gemini Deep Research planned an arcology for a sci-fi setting that had support legs with centres 500m apart, with a diameter of 3km.
 - Planning pipe-joiner projects (think a supermarket trolley bay) results in assembly instructions and BOMs that don't match.
 - Asking it for help with 3D printing part design was a waste of time.

-As a C++ dev primarily worlding with 3D graphics, having a powerful AI assistant to help with coding is wonderful, but if it didn't have Aphantasia that would be excellent.
+As a C++ dev primarily working with 3D graphics, having a powerful AI assistant to help with coding is wonderful, but if it didn't have aphantasia that would be excellent.

 ## License